-John Ferrari is active in classical, jazz, pop, Broadway, film, television, dance music, and the avant-garde.
-He performs and gives master classes nationally and abroad, and appears on dozens of recordings as percussionist, drummer and conductor.
-He is a founding member of the Naumburg Award winning New Millennium Ensemble and has toured and recorded extensively with Meridian Arts Ensemble.
-Ferrari has appeared as guest artist with the Chamber Music Society of Lincoln Center and Chamber Music Northwest, Bang On A Can Allstars, The Group for Contemporary Music, Da Capo Chamber Players, Cygnus, Patrick Grant Group, Talujon Percussion, among others, as well as the New Jersey Symphony and other regional orchestras.
-In fall 2007 he joins the faculty of Manhattan School of Music’s Masters in Contemporary Performance Program, and has been artist faculty at Princeton University since 2010.
+John FerrariJohn Ferrari is active in classical, jazz, pop, Broadway, film, television, dance music, and the avant-garde.
+He has performed and given master classes nationally and abroad, and appears on dozens of recordings as percussionist, drummer and conductor.
+He is a founding member of Naumburg Award winning New Millennium Ensemble and has toured and recorded extensively with Meridian Arts Ensemble.
+Ferrari has appeared as guest artist with the Chamber Music Society of Lincoln Center, Chamber Music Northwest, Bang On A Can Allstars, The Group for Contemporary Music, Da Capo Chamber Players, Cygnus, Patrick Grant Group, Talujon Percussion, among others, as well as the New Jersey Symphony and other regional orchestras.
+In fall 2007 he joined the faculty of Manhattan School of Music’s Masters in Contemporary Performance Program, and has been artist faculty at Princeton University since 2010.
 In 2013 Ferrari also joined the music faculty of Elisabeth Morrow School in Englewood, NJ.
-He holds DMA and MM degrees from SUNY Stony Brook, and a BM from William Paterson University where he has served on the performing arts faculty since 2002. https://www.allmusic.com/artist/john-ferrari-mn0000542557/credits
+He holds DMA and MM degrees from SUNY Stony Brook, and a BM from William Paterson University where he has also served on the performing arts faculty since 2002. https://www.allmusic.com/artist/john-ferrari-mn0000542557/credits

-* full-time faculty
+* Full-time faculty